SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `assert`

 Check that a variable is an expected value.
 The variable's value will be converted to a string for comparison.
+The test will stop if the assert fails.

 <strong>arguments</strong>